SumiTomohiko/fsyscall2/doc/index.rst

 .. image:: a_local_machine_as_a_slave.png

-If your machine is Android and someone implements slave side of fsyscall protocol for Android, you will be able to use your Android tablet like a FreeBSD machine.
+If your machine is Android, you can use your Android tablet like a FreeBSD machine.

 Structure